 PIANO Entrants will perform one composition (memorized) of their choice.
 This may be one movement of a multi-movement work.

 INSTRUMENTAL Open to brass, classical guitar, all orchestral percussion, string and woodwind instruments.
 Entrants will perform any published solo of their choice.
-The selection must be an original work for the instrument and, if conceived with an accompaniment, must be performed with the accompaniment.
+The selection may be an original work for the instrument or a transcription, at the discretion of the applied instructor, and if conceived with an accompaniment, must be performed with the accompaniment.
 Memorization is optional.

 Junior/Senior Solo Division